allegro/json-avro-converter/README.md

 ### Usage

-Running Validator with `--help` option will print help message listing all possible arguments.
+Running Validator with `--help` option will print a help message listing all possible arguments.
 Sample Avro schema and messages can be found in:

 * schema: `validator/src/test/resources/user.avcs`